 final notes

 You can serve these as you make them, or keep them warm on a plate placed on the middle rack of an oven set at 110°C / 90°C fan / 225°F / Gas Mark ¼.
-They pair quite well with seasonal fruit, local-to-you butter, and generous pours of quality maple syrup (ideally from Quebec, if you can find it — does my Québécois-ness make me biased? maybe).
+They pair quite well with seasonal or preserved fruit, local-to-you butter, and generous pours of quality maple syrup (ideally from Quebec, if you can find it — does my Québécois-ness make me biased? maybe).
 Lastly, you could probably swap out the wheat flour for spelt or another gluten-rich flour and/or exchange the buckwheat flour for oat or another gluten-free flour for equally tasty results.